cool-guru/full-stack_assessment/Readme.md

 ## Specification

-- Download CSV file which represent Courses data:
+- Download CSV file which represent Courses data.
-- Build your back-end using Python 3+ and any web framework like Flask or FastAPI
+- Build your back-end using Python 3+ and any web framework like Flask or FastAPI.
-- Build 4 web services including the usage of MongoDB queries and write operations:
+- Build 4 web services including the usage of MongoDB queries and write operations.
-- Create a UI using Angular 15+
+- Create a UI using Angular 15+.

 ## How to install
 Ensure you already installed python3, node.js, angular-cli and MongoDB.